borisdj/FixedWidthParserWriter/README.md

 Combining both previous usages we can make complex file structures like [invoiceFull](https://github.com/borisdj/FixedWidthParserWriter/blob/master/FileExamples/invoiceFull.txt).

+When there is some special situation where some Fields can not be configured with existing options, then we can make additional custom parsing prior or/and after calling the method - PRE & POST Processing.

 ## 3. Data in CustomFileFields
 Third use case is when one data field is relative to some text position.
 ```